Archive

 How to Web conference, random thoughts, mostly live - five years later

-Almost five years since the last post about How to Web [0] - wow that's some large slice of space-time continuum.
+Almost five years since the last post about How to Web [0] - wow, that's a large slice of the space-time continuum.
 I recall I almost started this blog for stuff like this, good memories [1].
-Half a decade later, what's changed one might ask?
-Well, the scale looks bigger and so far the talks have been interesting at least ...
+Archive note (2015): This is a contemporaneous conference diary; links, organizations, and social-media handles are preserved as …

 Shedding some light into UUID version 4 in Ruby and Rails